Kostas Rigopoulos

 Kostas Rigopoulos (Κώστας Ρηγόπουλος; 22 November 1930 – 14 January 2001) was a Greek actor.

 Biography

-Kostas Rigopoulos was born in Athens in November 1930 and graduated from the Drama School of the National Theatre in 1953.
+Rigopoulos was born in Athens in November 1930 and graduated from the National Theatre of Greece Drama School in 1953.

-He appeared for the first time on stage at the Kyveli Theater (Cybele) in the work of Oscar Wilde.
-It was there he met the 18-year-old Kakia Analyti, whom he later married.
-They raised a daughter, actress Zoi Rigopoulou.
+He appeared on stage for the first time at the Kyveli Theater, playing an Oscar Wilde role.
+It was there that he met the 18-year-old actress Kakia Analyti, whom he later married.
+Together they had a daughter, Zoi Rigopoulou, who became an actress as well.

-Later on, he appeared alongside other established actors and actresses, including Lambeti, Katerina, Katrakis, Horn.

-From 1962, he ran his own company with his wife, at the Diana Theatre in which a year later ran her own theatre, the Analyti Theatre.
+Later on, he appeared alongside other renowned actors and actresses, including Lambeti, Katerina, Katrakis and Horn.
+From 1962, he ran his own theater company with his wife, at the Diana Theatre; a year later, they established their own theatre, the Analyti Theatre.